-\paragraph{Model Architecture} In addition to utilizing diverse datasets, we have also designed four distinct models for training on these datasets, further reinforcing our conclusions.
-We conduct experiments on ConvNet, ResNet~\cite{he2016deep}, Wide ResNet~\cite{zagoruyko2016wide} and MoblieNetV2~\cite{howard2017mobilenets,sandler2018mobilenetv2}.
-The ConvNet model consists of three convolutional layers and one fully connected layer from Gidaris et al.~\cite{gidaris2018dynamic}.
+In addition to utilizing diverse datasets, we have also designed four distinct model architectures for training on these datasets.
+We conduct experiments on ConvNet, ResNet~\citep{he2016deep}, Wide ResNet~\citep{zagoruyko2016wide} and MoblieNetV2~\citep{howard2017mobilenets,sandler2018mobilenetv2}.
+The ConvNet model consists of three convolutional layers and one fully connected layer from Gidaris et al.~\citep{gidaris2018dynamic}.
 For ResNet and Wide ResNet, we use a standard ResNet18 and Wide-ResNet-28, respectively.
 We also adjust the ResNet, Wide ResNet, and MoblieNetV2 so that they can fit into all datasets we use.
-All four models employ the softplus~\cite{zheng2015improving} activation function because it is better for the explanation attack method we use~\cite{dombrowski2019explanations}.
-Since softplus is very close to the standard ReLU, changing the activation function does not influence the classification results too much.

-\paragraph{Explanation Methods} We consider three explanation methods: Gradient\cite{baehrens2010explain}, Gradient × Input\cite{shrikumar2017learning}, and Guided Backpropagation\cite{springenberg2014striving}.
-Gradients\cite{baehrens2010explain} are utilized to measure how small changes in each pixel affect the prediction.
-Gradient × Input\cite{shrikumar2017learning} is an improvement of Gradient, which evaluates the contribution of each pixel to the prediction more precisely considering the original value of the input.
-Guided backpropagation\cite{springenberg2014striving} is a variation of gradient explanation where the negative component of the gradient is set to zero.
+All models use Softplus activation for explanation attack compatibility~\citep{dombrowski2019explanations}, maintaining ReLU-like behavior with improved differentiability.